 In This Article

-Body piercings are not as permanent as tattoos, so the commitment isn't as great.
-There are many different types to choose from.
-There are different pain levels, risks, and healing difficulties with each one.
+Body piercings are not as permanent as tattoos, so the commitment isn't as great, but you still want to take some care when deciding where and how to get pierced.
+There are so many different types and styles to choose from, not to mention locations on the body.
+Each one has different pain levels, risks, and healing difficulties attached.
 Knowing these factors can help you to make the right decision when thinking of getting pierced.

-These guides will serve as a source of information for some of the more well-known piercings.
-It will inform you of where they are located, what they look like, what kinds of jewelry are best, and the expected healing times.
+Keep on reading for more information on some of the more well-known piercings.
+This guide will inform you of where these piercing styles are located, what they look like, what kinds of jewelry are best, and the expected healing times.
 It will help you to choose the right piercing artist, and provide instructions on how to care for your new piercing.

-Having your ears pierced includes traditional piercings as well as edgier ones.
-An orbital piercing is one that is from side to side rather than front to back, with two pierced holes instead of one.
+Ear piercings run the gamut from traditional piercings to edgier ones.
+You can surely find an earring look that suits your style.
+An orbital piercing, for example, is one that runs from side to side rather than front to back, with two pierced holes instead of one.
 Some pierce the cartilage, which can take longer to heal, while others are in the fleshy parts.
 Cartilage piercings take longer to heal, often six months or more.
-They are also prone to infection since cartilage has no blood supply that would help fight germs.
+They are also more prone to infection since cartilage has no blood supply to help fight germs.

 - Lobe (including Orbital): The easiest place on the body to pierce.
 It is a fleshy piercing and heals much faster than a cartilage piercing.